 Walker County is also known for its outdoor recreation such as award winning fishing on Lewis Smith Lake and Walker County Lake, along with hunting and water activities.
 Scenic parks, walking trails, camping, public indoor/outdoor pool complex, and close proximity to State and National Parks makes Walker County an idea place to live.

-Come and visit Walker County and plan to want to stay.
+Come and visit Walker County and we hope you like it well enough to stay.

 Tournament waters will be Smith Lake and all rivers, creeks and canals connecting to Smith Lake.
 Only that water open to ALL public fishing will be considered tournament waters.
 Any waters closed to public fishing will be closed to this tournament’s contestants.